Trump Says Of Midterm Losses, 'My Name Wasn't On The Ballot'

 TRUMP: I probably — you know, in retrospect, I should have and I did last year and I will virtually every year.

-Trump's decision to pass on the presidential tradition of visiting Arlington National Cemetery on Veterans Day came shortly after he he faced criticism for not visiting a cemetery for Americans killed in World War I in France.
+Trump's decision to pass on the presidential tradition of visiting Arlington National Cemetery on Veterans Day came shortly after he faced criticism for not visiting a French cemetery for Americans killed in World War I.

-He vigorously defended himself on Fox News, saying the coverage he didn't go because of the rain was "fake news" and that the Secret Service told him he wasn't allowed to go due to poor visibility that would have grounded his helicopter.
+He vigorously defended himself on Fox News, saying the news reports that he didn't go because of the rain were "fake news" and that the Secret Service told him he wasn't allowed to go because of poor visibility that would have grounded his helicopter.

-On the subject of fake news, Wallace pushed back on Trump's attacks on CNN and the New York Times, saying while other presidents have expressed frustration with coverage, none called the media "the enemy of the people."
+On the subject of fake news, Wallace pushed back on Trump's attacks on CNN and The New York Times, saying that while other presidents have expressed frustration with coverage, none called the media "the enemy of the people."
 Wallace said leaders in authoritarian countries around the world now use Trump's words to repress the media.

-For his part, Trump did not back down on his claim that the news coverage of him is "largely phony," and false.
+But Trump did not back down on his claim that the news coverage of him is "largely phony" and false.

 Trump was not overly concerned about Friday's ruling that the White House must reinstate CNN correspondent Jim Acosta's press credentials, after the cable network sued the Trump administration.
-Trump said "it's not a big deal," and that the White House is currently writing up rules and regulations for conduct at news conferences.
+Trump said that "it's not a big deal" and that the White House is writing up rules and regulations for conduct at news conferences.

-When questioned about his divisive tone, Trump defended himself with citing achievements like repealing the Affordable Care Act's individual mandate and last year's tax cuts.
+When questioned about his divisive tone, Trump defended himself by citing achievements like repealing the Affordable Care Act's individual mandate and last year's tax cuts.

 "I think if I was, you know, more modified, more moderate in that sense, I don't think I would have done half of the things that I was able to get completed."